 We consider the problem of controlling probabilistic systems, modeled as Markov Decision Processes, to achieve objectives expressed in linear temporal logic.
 We aim to bridge the gap between automata- and graph-theoretic techniques well-suited for verification and synthesis of nondeterministic systems and the statistical approaches for probabilistic systems primarily developed in the machine learning community.
 Our approach draws on results from, among other domains, probabilistic model checking, the theory of Markov chains, machine learning, and graph theory.

 We propose a general traffic network flow model particularly suitable for analysis as a dynamical system, and we qualitatively analyze equilibrium flows as well as convergence.
 Flows at a junction are determined by downstream supply of capacity (lack of congestion) as well as upstream demand of traffic wishing to flow through the junction.
 This approach is rooted in the celebrated Cell Transmission Model for freeway traffic flow.
 Unlike related results which rely on certain system cooperativity properties, our model generally does not possess these properties.
 We show that the lack of such properties is in fact a useful feature that allows traffic control methods, such as ramp metering, to be effective.
+Additionally, we show that such networks do possess a much weaker property known as componentwise monotonicity, and we use tools from contraction theory and small gain theory to analyze the resulting dynamics.
 Finally, we leverage these results to develop a linear program for optimal ramp metering.

 We investigate methods for synthesizing switching policies for networked dynamical systems that are capable of operating in various modes.
 Such hybrid systems often operate autonomously in each mode, and a supervisory controller switches between modes to guarantee certain criteria such as safety or performance.
 Applications include multiagent surveillance and ramp metering strategies for traffic networks.